Who are Factary?

 Our approach to data protection and privacy

 Factary is committed to safeguarding and protecting all forms of personal data.
-Factary complies with both the Data Protection Act 1998 (“DPA”) and with the General Data Protection Regulation (“GDPR”).
-The GDPR will apply in the UK from 25 May 2018.
+Factary complies with both the Data Protection Act 2018 (“DPA”) and with the General Data Protection Regulation (“GDPR”).

 How Factary uses data